wangkevin02/USP/README.md

 # USP

-## Introduction

-This repository contains the code for our paper: [Know You First and Be You Better: Modeling Human-Like User Simulators via Implicit Profiles](), where we introduce our **User Simulator with Implicit Profiles (USP)**, which can simulate realistic user by generating the target user's behavior or utterances based on the specified profile, enabling **automated** dynamic multi-turn interactions with LLMs and scene reproduction.
+This repository contains the code for our paper: [Know You First and Be You Better: Modeling Human-Like User Simulators via Implicit Profiles](https://arxiv.org/abs/2502.18968), where we introduce our **User Simulator with Implicit Profiles (USP)**, which can simulate realistic user by generating the target user's behavior or utterances based on the specified profile, enabling **automated** dynamic multi-turn interactions with LLMs and scene reproduction.
 See our [Demo](#Demo) for a clearer insight.

 ![image-20250611105110924](./assets/example.png)